"My spririt is too beautiful and alive to live in some dilapidated old body." - Dolly Parton

 plastic surgery to change my looks and my life.
 I think it about sums things up!

-on the back cover of Image and Cosmetic Surgery Secrets, below.
+the back cover of Cosmetic Surgery & Anti-Ageing Secrets below.

 Lynn Smith, The Los Angeles Times